mattiasflodin/reckless/doc/manual.md

 The intended usage pattern is to make a pessimistic guess for how much space will be required in the buffer for the data that is to be written, and reserve that much space.
-After data has been written to the buffer, the number of bytes that were actually required are committed.
+After data has been written to the buffer, the number of bytes that were actually used are committed.
 It is possible to reserve memory once and commit multiple times, as long as the sum of what you commit is never larger than what you reserved.
 Calling `reserve` multiple times will obtain the same pointer each time until `commit` has been called.